ant-design/ant-design-pro-site/docs/layout.en-US.md

 ---
-order: 14
+order: 10
 title: Layout
 type: Page Development
 ---

 Layout is necessary for a middle and back-end application.
 One layout + ProTable + Form can get a CRUD page.

 [Plugin-layout](https://umijs.org/plugins/plugin-layout) is built into Pro to reduce boilerplate code.
-In simple use, we only need to configure the layout attribute in `config.ts` to achieve a common page layout.
+In easy use, we only need to configure the layout attribute in `config.ts` to achieve a common page layout.

 ## UI configuration